CJGlitter/corys-cool-fizz-buzz/README.md

 4. **Open your browser:**
    Navigate to `http://localhost:3000` to access the FizzBuzz Speaker application.

+### GitHub Pages Deployment

+1. **Fork or clone this repository**

+2. **Enable GitHub Pages:**
+   - Go to your repository settings
+   - Navigate to "Pages" section
+   - Set the source branch to "main" and folder to "/root"
+   - Click "Save"

+3. **Automatic Deployment:**
+   The included GitHub workflow will automatically deploy your app to GitHub Pages whenever you push to the main branch.

 ## Usage

 - Enter a number in the input field and click the "Submit" button.